Tag: cop killer

 Gilchrist says talking about whether the murder weapon has been found or whether police are still looking for it, or even whether Montgomery’s hands have been tested for gunshot residue, could hurt the investigation.

 I am personally very happy with this decision.
-If a conviction is eventually handed down I don’t want there to be any doubt or causes for endless appeals.
+If a conviction is eventually handed down, I don’t want there to be any doubt or causes for endless appeals.
 I’m sure the families, friends, and co-workers of officers Clark and Shelton do too.